-New Second Edition Now Available!
+New Third Edition Now Available!

 - Analyzes various manifestations of deceptive behavior.
 It illustrates how human deception is just another manifestation of a process that all living organisms on the planet practice, a chapter on self-deception, and the deception of others.

 - Features a dedicated section on lie detection.
 The text examines how human observation, machines, tests, drugs and other aids to improve lie detection accuracy.

 - Presents how political leadership, journalism, writing history, memories, resumes, and the rapidly-changing world of visual deception can deceive masses.